adrienj/intercrop-data/PIPELINE.md

     - manually curating taxons that could not be automatically extracted
 1. Then we enrich the list with
     - metadata from the free [GBIF API](https://www.gbif.org/developer/species)
-        - GBIF identifiers
+        - Find missing GBIF identifiers
-        - vernacular synonyms in multiple languages
+        - Fetch vernacular synonyms in multiple languages
-        - However, general taxon data (kingdom, family, genus...) is stored in a sperate JSON file
+        - Fetch general taxon data (kingdom, family, genus...)
     - tags from a manually curated list
         - Fruit trees
         - predatory insects